sgmurphy/wordpress-plugins/woocommerce-google-adwords-conversion-tracking-tag/readme.txt

 * Tweak: Added an automatic library version checker that shows an error message in the console if the library version is not matching the currently installed plugin version.
 * Tweak: Added a front-end error log output in case the gtag.js library can't be loaded.
 * Tweak: Added a safeguard for calls to as_has_scheduled_action().
+* Fix: Fixed a bug with the explicit consent management front-end function on non-WooCommerce sites.
+* Fix: Safeguard if lazy loading PMW is enabled on a non-WooCommerce site.

 = 1.36.0  =
 *Release date - 16.01.2024*